Introduction

 Income tax expense | 5,000 |

-The closing process involves four steps as follow:
+The closing process involves four steps as follows:

 - Step 1: Closing all revenue accounts:

-This involves transferring all revenue accounts to income summary account.
-Commonly all revenue accounts have balance at Credit.
-Thus to close all revenue accounts, we need to record them on Debit as follow:
+This involves transferring all revenue accounts to an income summary account.
+Commonly all revenue accounts have balances at Credit.
+Thus to close all revenue accounts, we need to record them on Debit as follows:

 US$ | US$ | |